chrissupinger/t_scr/README.md

-# t_scr
+# t_scr: A Twitter Scraping Solution

-## Overview
+## Overview:
-Simple program to scrape public profiles on Twitter.
+Simple program to recursively scrape public profiles on Twitter.

-## Purpose
+## Purpose:
-Recently, it has become increasingly difficult to gain access to development APIs for social media platforms.
-This program was quickly created to data mine corpora for the purposes of a computational linguistics project.
+Recently, it's become increasingly difficult to gain access to development APIs for social media platforms.
+This program was quickly created to data mine corpora for the purpose of a computational linguistics project; additionally, it avoids the need for an account or access to a development API.

-## Dependencies
+## Dependencies:
 * Python (standard):
   * datetime
   * time